Summary Statistics and Student Results

 Note: The Summary Statistics report is associated with a particular homework assignment or quiz.

-Click the gear menu in the upper right corner and select Summary Statistics.
+Click on Assignment/Quiz Menu in the upper right corner and select Summary Statistics.

 At the top of the Summary Statistics page there are a number of parameters that can be modified to customize the report.
 If default parameters are changed the Show report button should be used to update the report.
 The Recalculate now button will appear under certain conditions, this button should be used if new student attempts have recently taken place.